owikle/test-demo-2024/pages/about.md

 {% include feature/image.html objectid="psychiana031" width="75" %}

+{% include feature/image.html objectid="psychiana031" width="75" caption="This is a new addition to my About page" %}

+This is a sentence.
+This is a second sentence.

+This is a sentence.
+This is a second sentence.

 This is a sentence.
 This is a second sentence.

 This is a first sentence.
 This is a second sentence.